joneja09/gh-action-dotnet-bump/README.md

 `minor-wording`: Words list that trigger a minor version bump.
 Use "," to separate multiple words.
 Default: 'feat' `major-wording`: Words list that trigger a major version bump.
 Use "," to separate multiple words.
 Default: 'feat!,fix!,refactor!'
 `version-part`: This indicates which version part to bump.
 If specified, it will force bump on that segment.
 Options [Major | Minor | Patch], Default: ''
+`version-override`: The version to change the project version to.
+If specified, it will force setting the project to the supplied version.
 `release-candidate-wording`: Words list that trigger a release candidate version bump.
 Use "," to separate multiple words.
 Default: 'next'
 `skip-tag`: Avoid to add a TAG to the version update commit.
 Options [true, false], Default: true `skip-commit`: Avoid to add a commit after the version is bumped.
 Options [true, false], Default: false